Skills Assessment FAQ

 View the FASET Math Skills Assessment sheet for Practice Material.

-Students enrolled in the School of Information and Communications Technology do not take this test.
+Students enrolled in the School of Software Design & Data Science and School of Information Technology Administration and Security do not take this test.